oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

   ![Navigate to Data Labeling](images/add-api-keys.png " ")

-## Task 3: Generate and Download RSA Key Pair in PEM format
+## Task 3: Generate and Download RSA Key Pair in PEM Format

 1. Choose an Option to Generate a new key pair, if you already have keys generated you can upload them here, most important is when you generate the key pair download both of them, Click **Add** button